sebastianene07/calypso_os/README.md

 ### 1. Task scheduling and basic synchronization primitives

-The scheduler is preemptive and each task has a fixed allocated time slot.
-The scheduler keeps track of two lists g_tcb_waiting_list and g_tcb_list:  &nbsp;
+The OS defines two list :

-g_tcb_waiting_list - holds the tasks waiting for a semaphore &nbsp;
+g_tcb_waiting_list - is holding the tasks in one of the following states:&nbsp;
+                     [READY, WAITING_FOR_SEM, HALT] &nbsp;

-g_tcb_list         - holds the tasks in pending state        &nbsp;
+g_tcb_list         - is holding the tasks in the READY and RUNNING state &nbsp;

 The g_current_tcb pointer points to the current running task. &nbsp;
 A task transitions from running to waiting for semaphore &nbsp;
 when it tries to acquire a semaphore that has a value <= 0. &nbsp;
 The task is placed in the g_tcb_waiting_list and it's context &nbsp;
 is saved on the stack. &nbsp;

+To wakeup a task from the waiting for semaphore state &nbsp;
+someone has to call ```sem_post``` on the semaphore &nbsp;
+that keeps the task from running.
+Once this semaphore &nbsp;
+is posted, the task enters the READY state and when the &nbsp;
+Idle Task runs it moves the task from the g_tcb_waiting_list &nbsp;
+to g_tcb_list list. &nbsp;

 ### 2. Dynamic memory allocation